ahimsadas/supertutor-ai-chat/README.md

 - Persistence: inserts rows into `public.chunks` with `embedding vector(1536)`; updates `files.pages` if the DB value is `NULL`.
 - Idempotent: if any rows already exist in `public.chunks` for a file, the runner skips re-inserting.
 - Optional env overrides: `CHUNK_SIZE_CHARS` (default 500), `CHUNK_OVERLAP_CHARS` (default 60).

+Rule enforcement:

+- Dedupe: for files with identical `sha256`, chunks are cloned from an existing source (no re-embedding).
+- OCR triage: likely scanned PDFs are marked `needs_ocr=true` and skipped.
+- Size cap: files exceeding `FILES_INGEST_MAX_MB` are marked `ingestion_failed='size_cap'` and skipped.

 CLI usage: